 Pain can bring discomfort and frustration.
 It can interfere with your sleep, work, and daily activities and affect your overall quality of life.
-Pain has one positive feature, though: It communicates that there might be an issue with your body.
+Pain has one positive feature, though: it communicates that there might be an issue with your body.

-Pain management strategies were developed provide relief so that you can enjoy your life again.
+Pain management strategies were developed to provide relief so that you can enjoy your life again.
 Resolving pain is a complex process that requires proper execution and monitoring, and choosing an experienced doctor is critical.

 There are many types of pain, and there is no universal treatment.
 Each type of pain may require a different approach.
 A pain management specialist can help you understand the differences: